GooFit/GooFit/docs/documentation.md

 a term for the Poisson probability of the observed number of events in addition to the event probabilities.

-The `normalise` method, by default, simply evaluates the PDF at a grid of points, returning the sum of all the values multiplied by the grid fineness - a primitive algorithm for numerical integration, but one which takes advantage of the GPU’s massive parallelisation.
+The `normalize` method, by default, simply evaluates the PDF at a grid of points, returning the sum of all the values multiplied by the grid fineness - a primitive algorithm for numerical integration, but one which takes advantage of the GPU’s massive parallelisation.
 The fineness